 These antioxidants are particularly valuable because they might shield your dog's body from free radicals – molecules that can cause harm when produced in excess by our bodies' metabolic processes or exposure to environmental toxins.

-6 Benefits of Vitamin A for Dogs
+6 Vitamin A Benefits for Dogs

 Vitamin A plays a critical role in several important functions, including growth and development, cell division, reproduction, and immunity.